-The Southern Oregon coastline is one of the most beautiful parts of the Oregon Coast.
+The Southern Oregon Coastline is one of the most beautiful parts of the Oregon Coast.
 Being close to California, the water color is different tones of blue and full of unique sea stacks to explore.

 Where is Southern Oregon?